-Supplementary Welfare Allowance provides a basic weekly allowance to
+Basic Supplementary Welfare Allowance is a weekly allowance paid to people

 If you have no income, you may be entitled to the basic Supplementary

 Welfare Allowance.
 If your weekly income is below the Supplementary Welfare

 Allowance rate for your family size, a payment may be made to bring your income

 up to the appropriate Supplementary Welfare Allowance rate.

 If you have claimed a social welfare benefit or pension but it has not yet